 Glossier explains how to use their product with text, but they also showcase a video with the CEO explaining different ways to use the product.

-#16.
+#7.
 Connect Products with Cross Links

-These are links from product pages to other products pages, such as "similar items" or "people also bought."
+These are links from product pages to other product pages, such as "similar items" or "people also bought."
 It’s a clever way to interlink to other pages while offering a relevant, positive user experience.

 (Don’t let searchers go: Point them in the direction of other products that they may find useful.)

-#17.
+#8.
 Tell Users if a Product is Out of Stock

 If a product becomes temporarily unavailable, implement the item availability schema on the page.
 Or, for similar products, use a 301 redirect.
 Discontinued products with no equivalent or backlinks can 404 redirect.